 The first thing you need to figure out is your fitness level.
-You need a well trained body to amp up your average human running speed.
-This is vital to establishing a good speed training plan in place.
+You need a well-trained body to amp up your average running pace.
+This is vital to establish a good speed training plan in place.
 If you do not train regularly then you should be more cautious about taking big risks and going to hard to achieve the desired speed or pace.

-The speed of a runner will normally peak at the time of early adulthood which is around the age of 18-30.
-At this age range one will see the best performance and better fitness levels.
-As we age our body cannot maintain this peak and performance will slowly decline, it happens to everybody.
+The average running speed of a runner also differs on the basis of their age.
+Their speed will normally peak at the time of early adulthood which is around the age of 18-30.
+At this age range, one will see the best performance and better fitness levels.
+As we grow older our body cannot maintain this peak and our performance will slowly decline, it happens to everybody.

-Even the best athletes must train harder to keep up to their previous times, and after a certain age will retire from fast running altogether.
-There is also a difference in the capabilities between the genders and for this reason pro races are divided according to these two factors.
-This makes the races more fair and helps runners do their best.
+Even the best athletes have to train harder to keep up to their previous times, and after a certain age will retire from it altogether.
+The average running time differs from that of female runners and for this reason, pro races are divided according to these two factors.
+This makes the races fair enough and helps runners to achieve their best.

-The pace you are running at can also depend on the situation at hand.
-A fast paced runner doing a mile at a time may complete it in under seven minutes, but if he were to complete 26 miles then he will cover a mile of this race at a much slower time.
-He would be doing this to save his energy by pacing himself slower than his normal race time, if he does this than he could have conserved enough energy to complete more miles efficiently.
+The pace you are running also depends on the situation at hand.
+A fast-paced runner can complete a mile in 7 minutes, but if he were to complete 26 miles then he will cover the same distance at a much slower rate.
+He would be doing this to save his energy and conserve enough to complete more miles efficiently.
 You must decide your pace and learn the speed training according to your goals and what type of race or distance you are aiming to complete.

-When comparing race times with other runners or even with what is considered the average for a runner of your age, you must understand that it all comes down to your body and its ability.
-The very structure and dimensions of your body can come into play affecting your speed.
+When comparing race time with other runners or even with what is considered the average for a runner of your age, you must understand that it all comes down to your body and its ability.
+The basic structure and dimensions of your body can come into play affecting your speed.
 The length of your legs, foot type, hip bone structure and other features can determine how fast your body is able to push itself.
-Weak joints and stiff muscles are common causes of running injuries, learn your body type to know what you may be prone to getting in future.
-Training can by far improve your chances at better speeds despite your physiology but keeping a steady pace of improvement can prevent the risk of injury.
-For the most precautious approach, do not increase speed or distance more than ten percent per week.
+Training can significantly improve your chances of running at a better speed despite your body structure but keeping a steady pace of improvement can prevent the risk of injury.
+Weak joints and stiff muscles are common causes of running injuries, For a better running experience, do not increase speed or distance more than ten percent per week.

-Now that you know your specifics, let’s get into starting to build a pace.
+Now that you know your specifics, let’s get into starting to build your pace.
 From here, once you find the right one for you, start your speed training.

 You know what’s your own ability is and you are aware of the risks of pushing yourself too hard.
 The average human walking speed is 3.1 mph and the average time to walk a mile is 20 minutes.
-If you are satisfied with the average walking speed you are currently going at, however slow it may be, then there is nothing wrong with staying within your comfort zone.
+If you are satisfied with the average walking speed you are currently going at, then there is nothing wrong with staying within your comfort zone.
 As mentioned earlier, it all depends on your goals, if they are not set to increasing average running speed, then why train to improve them unnecessarily.
-Jogging or even walking can still burn fat, keep you fit, and meet your requirements hassle free.
+Jogging or even walking can still burn fat, keep you fit, and meet your requirements in a hassle-free manner.

 Tip #2.
 Keep It Between 5 and 6 MPH

 - Now that you have established an easy pace, this will be your target for all runs.
-Run at this pace for thirty minutes and for a few weeks almost everyday.
+Run at this pace for thirty minutes and for a few weeks almost every day.
 If you consistently do this then you can become more fit, training your body to get used to the speed.
-You also learn to pay more attention to the rate at which you are breathing, tolerate the muscle pain and post run burn.
+Also learn to pay more attention to the rate at which you are breathing, tolerate the muscle pain and the post-run burn.

-- Do not jump to thinking that these runs are not doing anything to improve your speed or reach your goal, if you want to get better times you will need to start out at a good steady pace first.
-When you do feel you are getting used to the runs and feel more fit, you can begin to slowly increase speed.
-To do this, don't increase your speed to your full capacity but add one run in the week that is faster than the pace you are currently running at.
+- Do not jump to thinking that these runs are not doing anything to improve your speed or to reach your goal.
+If you want to have good times you will need to start at a steady pace first.
+When you do feel you are getting used to the runs and feel fitter, you can begin to slowly increase your running speed.
+To do this, don't increase your speed to your full capacity but add one extra run in the week that is faster than the pace you are currently running at.

 - Next try adding two faster runs per week, however, stick to this and don't try to push yourself more.
-Space out these two fast runs in the week to allow your body to recuperate after.
+Keep a gap between these two fast runs in a week to allow your body to recuperate after.

 You now have a steady pace to begin your speed training.
 The top three speed workouts are Fartleks, Tempo runs and Interval runs.
 Read through them and figure out which speed training you would like to implement into your routine.

-By learning these speed workouts you can better maintain the lactic acid build up in the muscles, and improve your oxygen intake as well as utilisation by the body.
-Improving these aspects of your body’s ability will help you last longer in a race and reach faster speeds.
+By learning these speed workouts you can maintain the lactic acid that builds up in your muscles, and improve your oxygen intake as well as utilization by the body.
+Improving these aspects will help you last longer in a race and reach a better running pace.
 Again, we advise you to not push too hard.
-You may not realise it at the time but you may be damaging your muscles by straining yourself.
-Go at your routine slowly and at a steady pace, with a little dedication and patience you will go a long way.
+You may not realize it at given time but you might damage your muscles by straining yourself.
+Follow your routine slowly and at a steady pace, with a little dedication and patience you will go a long way.

 Try out these speed workouts to achieve the best results.
-They are set at an easy level so that you can ease into the training and not exhaust yourself.
+They are set in a simple level so that you can go easy with your training and not exhaust yourself.

 Speed Workout 1: Fartlek

-The word ‘Fartlek’ in Swedish means ‘speed play’ and this is one of the most easiest and fun ways to add speed into a normal run.
+The word ‘Fartlek’ in Swedish means ‘speed play’ and this is one of the easiest and fun ways to add speed to a normal run.
 To try one out, just start out with a small warm up and then play around with your speed for short periods of time.